edgemicro-kubernetes/edgemicro-k8/README.md

 #### Configure Edge Micro

-You can configure edge micro by running this script below.
-This configures the edgemicro and generates the relevant configmap file.
+You can configure edge micro by running this script as given below.
+This configures the edgemicro and generate  a configmap file.
 In case you have already configured edgemicro, you can pass your key,secret and config file as parameters.

 ```
 ./install/kubernetes/webhook-edgemicro-patch.sh